ManticoreGamesInc/platform-documentation/src/tutorials/race_timer.md

 ### Update User Interface

-We need a place in the UI to display the time splits to the player.
+You need a place in the UI to display the time splits to the player.
 Adding these could get quite tedious, so it will be done automatically in the client script later.

 1. Create a new **UI Panel** inside the **Stats** panel and rename it to **Splits**.